GerasimosKan/Nutrition-Scale/README.md

 - **FatSecret API**: Provides access to a comprehensive food database and nutritional information.
 - **HTML/CSS**: For front-end development and user interface.
 - **Bootstrap**: For responsive and modern UI components.

-## ⚖️ License

-This project is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-You are free to share and adapt the material, but please provide appropriate credit and do not use it for commercial purposes.

 ## 📝 How to Run the Project